-140 If an employee already has an IRA, can he or she still participate in the TSP?
+140 If an employee already has an IRA, can they still participate in the TSP?

-141 Can a TSP participant roll his or her IRA into the Thrift Savings Plan?
+141 Can a TSP participant roll their IRA into the Thrift Savings Plan?

 Yes.
 Active or separated employees can roll over (transfer) money from a qualified retirement plan or a traditional IRA into their existing TSP account, even if they started to withdraw their TSP account in monthly payments.
 However, separated employees cannot roll over money into their TSP account if they have already made a full withdrawal of their account.